Crossroad Lectures will continue next spring.

 Crossroads Lectures are held quarterly at the Washington County Museum.
-Guest speakers from around the area are invited to speak on cultural and historical issues and subjects related to Washington County.
+Guest speakers from around the area are invited to speak on cultural and historical subjects related to Washington County.
 Many of the Crossroads Lectures are timed and themed for holidays, festivals, and current events.

 Crossroads Lectures are free to members, $6 per person for nonmembers.

 If you have any questions, comments or suggestions for the lecture series, please contact contact us by email or call 503-645-5353.